 Days following the stock market crash of 1929 saw widespread public panic.
 People rushed in hoards to withdraw funds from their banks.

-This so-called “bank runs” left many in shock as they were unable to withdraw their money.
-And the worst part is, they couldn’t access their money because the bank executives had invested their money in the market.
+These so-called “bank runs” left many in shock as they could not withdraw their money.
+And the worst part is they couldn’t access their money because the bank executives had invested it in the market.

-In a domino chain of events, we saw massive failures in the banking system, which made a dire financial situation even worse.
-If you’ve ever watched It’s A Wonderful Life then you saw it play out in that movie.
+In a domino chain of events, we saw massive banking system failures, which worsened a dire financial situation.
+If you’ve ever watched It’s A Wonderful Life, then you saw it play out in that movie.

 So many people lost everything.
-And they couldn’t go pull their money from the banks.
-We can’t really fathom that these days.
-Even with a crash, we have credit cards we can use to get by.
+And they couldn’t pull their money from the banks.
+We can’t fathom that these days.
+Even with a crash, we can use credit cards to get by.

-The Media Also Played A Part in What Caused The Stock Market Crash Of 1929
+Media Played a Part in What Caused the Stock Market Crash of 1929